Generating electricity since 1972, Fawley was an oil fired power station on the western shore of Southampton Water in Hampshire.

 Commissioned by the CEGB, Fawley was built by Mitchell Construction, comprising 4 sets of 500MW Parsons generating units, totalling 2GW capacity.
 Two units were mothballed in 1995, leaving 1GW capacity remaining.

-The power station has a few unique and interesting architectural features.
+The power station has a few unique and interesting architectural features designed by architect Colin Morse.
 The boiler house is clad in marine grade glass arranged in a zig-zag pattern, which still looks modern and shiny to this day.
 By the late 1960s, not only the huge main buildings of power stations were designed to make a statement, attention to the ancillary buildings was also being drawn.
 No other power station reflects this more than the “flying saucer” design of the control building, a large round structure juxtaposed against the straight lines of the expansive turbine hall and towering boiler house behind.
 Flanking the control building with another huge contrast of design elements, the canteen building is formed from triangular concrete sections.

 To minimise the visual impact the power station would have on the surroundings, Fawley was built in a 24 foot deep trench.
 Unusually, the turbine floor is at ground level, and the lower level of the turbine hall is within a basement.
 The result is the building, with the exception of the 650ft chimney, is hardly visible from the surrounding areas.
 The only place to view the building in its entirety is from the Solent or immediate shoreline.